cybercongress/cybercongress/site/content/post/game-of-links.md

 - Defining the allocation for cyber\~Congress participants
 - Defining the allocation for the participants of the Game of Links

 The results of the Game and the allocation are significantly influenced by the results of the takeoff donations.
-Independently of the donated ATOM tokens, 100 TEULs will be distributed to all takeoff donors, proportionally per donated ATOMs and the donation order in the Game of Links.
+Independently of the donated ATOM tokens, 100 TEULs will be distributed to all takeoff donors, for the 21-day final of the Game, proportionally per donated ATOMs and the donation order in the Game of Links.

 100 TCYBs will be distributed to donors proportionally per the donated ATOMs and the donation order in the mainnet.
 This sum is allocated to the [Game of Links final](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#game-of-links-or-gol).